diogoff/isttok-tomography/README.md

 - Run `reconstructions.py` to reconstruct the plasma profile at specific time points.

-    - The regularization is based on minimizing the horizontal and vertical differences between pixels.
+    - The regularization is based on the horizontal and vertical differences between pixels.

     - The regularization weight is indicated in the code.